m4r3x/unity-game-playground/README.md

 ## Build & Running

 Build with WebGL inside Unity.
-Or just use what's inside *Build* directory in this repository - it however might be outdated.
+Or just use what's inside *Build* directory in this repository.
-Then you need to host it and visit via browser.
-It can be done using ie. "http-server".
+Once you decide to run the game, you need to host via server of some sort, it then visit using WebGL supporting browser (ie. Chrome).

+It can be done using ie. "http-server":

 ```
 npm install -g http-server